 Bedbug and Sleeping Bags and Liners

 I have never encountered bedbugs on the Camino, and every story I have heard so far usually starts “someone I know…” rather than it happened to them.
-Taking the hyperbole down a notch, there are likely bedbugs, it would be more a surprise if there were not – given the amount of people moving in and out of hostels day after day.
+Taking the hyperbole down a notch, there are likely bedbugs, it would be more a surprise if there were not – given the number of people moving in and out of hostels day after day.

 You can though take steps to look after yourself regarding bedbugs.
-In the US and the UK, you can buy pre-treated walking gear – treated with permethrin, (interestingly you cannot buy this in Canada due to it toxicity levels…).
+In the US and the UK, you can buy pre-treated walking gear – treated with permethrin, (interestingly you cannot buy this in Canada due to its toxicity levels…).

 Permethrin can be bought as a spray and be used on your sleeping bag and rucksack – both will need a while to dry well before you set off.
 This spray can be used on down and synthetic sleeping bag – though I have no idea of the long term effects, if any, on the person or equipment.